 Bucatini alla Carbonara

 This simple recipe is always a crowd pleaser.
-It’s also a great go-to dinner for a busy weeknight as most of the ingredients are pantry staples.
+It’s also a great go-to dinner for a busy weeknight since most of the ingredients are pantry staples.
 Be sure to add the egg to the pasta while it is still piping hot.
-Have all your ingredients ready to go before boiling the pasta.

 - 6 thick-cut bacon slices, chopped